 As such, it's important to always be conscious of how you're handling every aspect of managing your rental property, in order to avoid time-consuming disputes or legal troubles that can have a cost.

-One example of an aspect of managing a rental property that requires great care is security deposits.
+One example of an aspect of managing a rental property that requires great care is the security deposit.
 There are strict guidelines you should follow as a landlord in San Diego when it comes to collecting, storing, deducting from, and returning security deposits.

-When it comes to security deposits, it's truly important to document all aspects well, use good judgement and reasonable assessment, and follow California's landlord-tenant law to the letter.
+When it comes to the security deposit, it's truly important to document all aspects well, use good judgment and reasonable assessment, and follow California's landlord-tenant law to the letter.
 If you aren't well-versed in the state's landlord-tenant law, it may be a good idea to enlist the help of professionals.

-Let's take a look at what you need to know about security deposits in California.
+Let's take a look at what you need to know about security deposits as a California landlord.

 An Overview of How to Handle Security Deposits in California